civicrm/civicrm-infra/ldap-websites.md

 * LDAP Permissions > Default group memberships: jira-users.
 * JIRA will warn that some tests failed, but it works anyway.

+Disable JIRA account creation:

+* Click on the "Gear icon" > System, then click on the "Edit settings" button on the right side of the screen.
+* Change the "Mode" from "public" to "private".